MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-walkthrough-powershell.md

 ms.lastreviewed: 1/14/2022
 ms.reviewer: jeguan
 ms.custom: mode-api
+# intent: As an IT Pro, I want to set up an Azure Kubernetes Service host and use Windows PowerShell to create AKS on Azure Stack HCI clusters.
+# keyword: AKS Azure Stack host HCI clusters PowerShell
 ---
 # Quickstart: Set up an Azure Kubernetes Service host on Azure Stack HCI and deploy a workload cluster using PowerShell

 > Applies to: Azure Stack HCI, versions 21H2 and 20H2; Windows Server 2022 Datacenter, Windows Server 2019 Datacenter

 In this quickstart, you'll learn how to set up an Azure Kubernetes Service host and create AKS on Azure Stack HCI clusters using PowerShell.
-To instead use Windows Admin Center, see [Set up with Windows Admin Center](setup.md).
+To use Windows Admin Center instead, see [Set up with Windows Admin Center](setup.md).

 > [!NOTE]
 > - If you have prestaged cluster service objects and DNS records, see [deploy an AKS host with prestaged cluster service objects and DNS records using PowerShell](prestage-cluster-service-host-create.md).